Find Specific Journal Titles

 - Indexes and abstracts over 600 journals and trade publications; includes full text for over 240 journals.
 CMMC incorporates the content of CommSearch (formerly produced by the National Communication Association) and Mass Media Articles Index (formerly produced by Penn State).
 Subjects covered include communication studies, journalism, mass media, speech, linguistics, communicative disorders, deaf studies, advertising, and related areas of interest to practitioners and educators in these fields.
 Dates of coverage vary by journal.

-- Provides full text for nearly 1,850 periodicals, including more than 1,250 peer-reviewed journals.
-In addition to the full text, indexing and abstracts are provided for all 3,237 periodicals in the collection.
-This database offers information in nearly every area of academic study, including communication studies.
+- Provides full text for nearly 4,600 periodicals, including more than 3,900 full-text peer-reviewed journals.
+This database offers information in nearly every area of academic study.
 Allows limiting search results to peer-reviewed scholarly journals.

 - Gale Power Search